-This Notice describes the types of information collected, how that information is used and disclosed, and how you can access, modify, or delete your information.
+This Privacy Notice describes the types of information collected, how that information is used and disclosed, and how you can access, modify, or delete your information.

 Landsec will collect and process the following personal data about you:

 - Information that you provide to us- this includes information that you give to us by registering on this site, applying for jobs through third party websites or apps such as LinkedIn and/or through offline means.
 This is likely to include your name, email address, postal address, phone number, qualifications, employment history, credit history, driving licence, your right to work in the UK, information obtained from public records, other application details and your resume/CV.